-Prisma Baptist: Top Floor of garage M, corner of Marion and Henderson.
+Prisma Baptist: Top Floor of garage M, corner of Marion and Hampton.

-Lexington Medical Center: Top floor of parking garage attached to Med Park 2.
+Lexington Medical Center: Top floor of parking garage attached to Med Park 2, parking garage #3 (GP#3), floor #6.
 The same for Lexington Orthopedics office in Med Park 2.

-Prisma Parkridge: If entering from Parkridge Drive go past visitor lots on left, go down the hill and to the left into the employees lot.
-This lot is also accessible from Kinley Drive.
+Prisma Parkridge: If entering from Palmetto Health Parkway go past visitor lots on left, go Down the hill and to the left into the employees lot.
+This lot is also accessible from Parkridge Drive.

-Prisma-USC Orthopedics offices: In employee parking in back of buildings.
+Prisma Health Orthopedics offices: In employee parking in back of buildings.